leonshimizu/tax-calculator/README.md

 # Tax Calculator Application

 This repository contains the backend for the Tax Calculator application, which is built with Ruby on Rails.
-The backend integrates with a Python script for Excel file processing and communicates with a React.js frontend.
+The backend integrates with a Ruby script for Excel file processing and communicates with a React.js frontend.

 ## Table of Contents